jsinger67/Lelek/docs/Approach.md

-# Approach
+# Solving the _Rule Decision Problem_

 ## Preconditions

-For a `well-formed` Context Free Grammar a parsing algorithm has to provide a strategy to decide which actual production should be applied when facing a certain sequence of input tokens.
-Lets call this the _Rule Decision Problem_.
+A parsing algorithm has to provide a strategy to decide which actual production should be applied when facing a certain sequence of input tokens.
+Let's call this the _Rule Decision Problem_.

-My approach defines the following criteria for `well formedness`.
+The chosen approach defines the following `criteria` for a Context Free Grammar to be applicable.

 * The grammar should not contain unreachable or unproductive non-terminals
 * The grammar must not contain any left recursion